javaeews/cassandra-mongo/PRESENTATION.md

 - rethrow
 - ignore

-When a query fails, it sometimes makes sense to retry it: the error might be temporary, or the query might work on a different node.
+When a query fails:
+ - [ ] Sometimes makes sense to retry it:
+    - error might be temporary
+    - query might work on a different node

-The driver uses a retry policy to determine when and how to retry.
+ - [ ] Driver uses a retry policy: determine when and how to retry

-The driver ships with two retry policies:
+ - [ ] Two retry policies:

-- [ ] **DefaultRetryPolicy** (should be preferred in most cases as it only retries when it is perfectly safe to do so, and when the chances of success are high enough to warrant a retry)
+  - **DefaultRetryPolicy** (should be preferred in most cases as it only retries when it is perfectly safe to do so)
-- [ ] **ConsistencyDowngradingRetryPolicy** (In summary: only use this retry policy if you understand the consequences..)
+  - **ConsistencyDowngradingRetryPolicy** (use this policy if you understand the consequences..)
-- [ ] Use your own: specifying the name of a class that implements RetryPolicy
+  - Use your own: specifying the name of a class that implements RetryPolicy

-The policy has several methods that cover different error cases
+ - [ ] The policy has several methods that cover different error cases
-Each method returns a RetryVerdict (provides the driver with a RetryDecision to indicate what to do next)
+ - [ ] Each method returns a RetryVerdict: provides the driver with a RetryDecision to indicate what to do next

-**Four possible retry decisions:**
+**Possible retry decisions:**
 - retry on the same node
 - retry on the next node in the query plan for this statement
 - rethrow the exception to the user code (as a failed future if using the asynchronous API)
 - ignore the exception, mark the request as successful, return an empty result set

-	**Hard-coded rules**
+**Hard-coded rules (in the driver)**
-	cases where retrying is always the right thing -> hard-coded in the driver
-	 --errors before a network write was attempted (safe to retry: the request wasn’t sent -> driver moves to the next node in the query plan)
+ - [ ] Where retrying is always the right thing (errors before a network write was attempted (safe: request wasn’t sent))
     	- select a node
 		- borrow a connection from the host’s connection pool
 		- write the message to the connection

-	errors that have no chance -> rethrown to the user
+- [ ] Where errors have no chance: rethrown to the user
-						-QueryValidationException and any of its subclasses
+		- QueryValidationException and any of its subclasses
-						-FunctionFailureException
-						-ProtocolError

-_Speculative query execution_
+		- FunctionFailureException
+		- ProtocolError

+#### Speculative query execution
-Sometimes a Cassandra node might be experiencing difficulties (ex: long GC pause) and take longer than usual to reply.
-Queries sent to that node -> bad latency.
+ - [ ] Sometimes a Cassandra node might be experiencing difficulties (ex: long GC pause) and
+ - [ ] Takes longer than usual to reply
+ - [ ] Queries sent to that node -> bad latency
-One thing we can do-> start a second execution against another node, before the first replied/errored out
+ - [ ] One thing we can do: start a second execution against another node, before the first replied/errored out
-If that second node replies faster -> response back to the client && cancel the first execution (discarding the response [in flight requests cancellation not supported])
+ - [ ] If that second node replies faster -> response back to the client && cancel the first execution
+ - [ ] In flight requests cancellation not supported: discard the response

-Request throttling
+#### Request throttling
-- Pass through(default)
+ - [ ] Pass through(default)
-- Concurrency-based(Additional requests get enqueued up to the configured limit)
+ - [ ] Concurrency-based(Additional requests get enqueued up to the configured limit)
 					*max-concurrent-requests = 10000
 					*max-queue-size = 100000
-- Rate-based
+ - [ ] Rate-based
-					*max-requests-per-second = 5000 (tracks the rate at which requests start, and enqueues when it exceeds the configured threshold)
+    - max-requests-per-second = 5000 (tracks the rate at which requests start, and enqueues when it exceeds the configured threshold)
-					*max-queue-size = 50000
+    - max-queue-size = 50000
-					*drain-interval = 1 millisecond (re-check the rate periodically and dequeues when possible)
+    - drain-interval = 1 millisecond (re-check the rate periodically and dequeues when possible)
-- write your own :)
+ - [ ] write your own..

 ### Object mapper
 - [ ] removes boilerplate of writing queries: DAOs to access Apache Cassandra™